universea/Auto-Research/README.md

 # Auto-Research
-Autonomous Generalist Scientist: Towards and Beyond Human-level Automatic Research Using Foundation Model-Based AI Agents and Robots
+Autonomous Generalist Scientist: Towards and Beyond Human-level Automatic Research Using Foundation Model-Based AI Agents and Robots.

+The accelerating pace of scientific research highlights the need for more efficient, accurate, and comprehensive methodologies.
+Traditional research methods are often hindered by the limitations of manual experimentation and data collection in isolated environments, resulting in slow and resource-intensive processes.
+Besides, multidisciplinary research presents significant challenges due to the complexities of integrating knowledge from various fields, often surpassing the expertise of individual researchers.
+The limited knowledge base of single researchers constrains the scope and depth of inquiry, complicating efforts to fully explore complex interdisciplinary problems.
+To address these challenges, it is crucial to develop automatic systems that can dynamically interact with both physical and virtual environments while facilitating the integration of knowledge across multiple disciplines.
+Foundation AI models, such as large language models, are trained on vast amount of data from diverse sources, enabling them to acquire knowledge across various scientific disciplines.
+Therefore, it is promising to build the generalist AI robot scientist for autonomous research based on these foundation models and robot technologies.

 ## Overview